-- Issues to be tackled (examples/non-exhaustive list) - Rules for collaboration, "who does what?"; Point of Contact for administration. - Handling review of documents - Agreement on action to be performed by both sides + linked timing (e.g. project A provides "user requirements" by M6 to project B; project B provides input by M18 to project A → project A uses input for deliver their deliverable 2.3). - Participation to restricted meetings (for specific purpose) or to public meetings (including Advisory Groups, etc...).
+Issues to be tackled in the Collaboration Agreement (COLA) (examples/non-exhaustive list)

+- Rules for collaboration, "who does what?"; Point of Contacts etc. - Handling review of documents - Agreement on action to be performed by both sides + linked timing (e.g. project A provides "user requirements" by M6 to project B; project B provides input by M18 to project A → project A uses input for deliver their deliverable 2.3). - Participation to restricted meetings (for specific purpose) or to public meetings (including Advisory Groups, etc...).